 hear read is true.

 It was a dark and balmy night, but all was festively aglow in the Red Light District, a place I had never visited before.
 What can I say?
 It was fascinating!
 There was so much to buy and see!
-Girls in windows and doorways, porn, sex toys, flirty lingerie, cannibis, ice cream!
+Sex toys, porn, flirty lingerie, cannibis, ice cream!

 The girls in windows and doorways were not charmed by us looking at them.
 We could tell.
 They glared at us and made rude gestures and comments.
 Well, I could understand why.
 It must have been obvious to them we were not potential clients, being two couples walking hand in hand and clearly not shopping for the more kinky services they might have on offer.

 We passed by one working girl artfully draped in the doorway of her place of business, all her wares on display: long legs, lots of hair, fortified mammary glands peeking out of her red lace bodice.
 You get the picture.

 “You!” she snarled, pointing her blood red fingernail at my American Romeo.
 “Now you don’t know me, do you?
 Last week, oh, you knew me then, didn’t you?”

 * * *